GarnetSunset/psDLCIndex/README.md

 # psDLCIndex
-Playstation Store DLC Index, got bored.
+Playstation Store DLC Indexer, and list generator.

 ## What is this?